zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 Apache Tomcat is an open source software implementation of the Java Servlet, JavaServer Pages, Java Expression Language, and Java WebSocket technologies.

-We tested the procedures in this guide against Apache Tomcat 8.0.
+Apache Tomcat 8.0 was used to prepare the documentation for this guide.

 <span id="prereqs"></span>
 ## Prerequisites and System Requirements